Freedom of religion in Malaysia

 The Constitution of Malaysia establishes a right to freedom of religion in Article 11.
 However, Islam is also established as the state religion of the country in article 3, and article 11 provides for legal restrictions on proselytizing to Muslims.
 According to Freedom House, the country was scored 1 out of 4 for freedom of religion, with 0 being the worst and 4 being the best, in 2023.

-Muslims themselves are subject to state enforcement of religious practices; they can be fined by the state for not fasting or praying, may be prohibited from converting, and ethnic Malay are legally defined as Muslim.
-Other religious communities are a large fraction of the population, while individuals with no religious affiliation (atheist, agnostic or other irreligious life stances) are much rarer.
+Muslims themselves are subject to state enforcement of religious observance, where the government can issue fines or legal penalties for failing to perform praying and fasting, or engaging in premarital sex.
+In addition, ethnic Malays are legally mandated that they must be a Muslim and are strictly prohibited from converting to other faiths.
+A Muslim must also be a Sunni, with being a Shia officially banned and unrecognised.
+While other religious communities represent a significant portion of the population, those who identify with atheist, agnostic, or other irreligious life stances are rare, as open hostility and state-sanctioned pressure make such positions difficult.

 Religious demography

 As of the 2020 Population and Housing Census, 63.5% of the population practices Islam; 18.7% Buddhism; 9.1% Christianity; 6.1% Hinduism; and 2.7% other or no religion.
 Other faiths include Animism, Folk religion, Sikhism and Baháʼí Faith.

 However, these figures may be misleading as professing the religion of Islam is a requirement for being a Malay in the sense of the Malaysian Constitution.
 Moreover, Muslims who wish to leave Islam face strong disincentives.